ashfurrow/blog/source/blog/2016-08-21-building-compassionate-software.html.markdown

 Developers – _people_ – need to be able to ask questions when they don't understand something.
 We need to feel free to suggest ideas or concerns, to be able to point out and admit mistakes.
 This is really necessary for development teams, and _especially_ necessary in resource-strained startups where missteps could cost the company.

 There was this one time at Artsy where I was behind schedule on a big feature, which was delaying me from starting work on [something really important](http://artsy.github.io/blog/2016/08/09/the-tech-behind-live-auction-integration/).
-I sat down with my team, and we had _just_ started reviewing the designs for all the stuff I had to finish when a designer asked "what if... we just... didn't do any of it?"
+I sat down with my team, and we had _just_ started reviewing the designs for all the stuff I had to finish when a designer asked "what if... we just... don't do any of it?"
 We hadn't really considered whether the feature I was behind on was worth delaying the next project for.
 A designer from outside our team was comfortable challenging our assumptions.
 They were right, we dropped the delayed feature and moved directly on to what was more important.

 Because the designer felt comfortable asking questions, we came to a new conclusion we hadn't considered on own.